57UU/Pick_V3.x/README.md

 1)download the programe in release.

 2)run `Pick\out\artifacts\Pick_jar\boot.vbs` to boot this programe
+#How to quit
+right click the float window and press`Quit`

 # How to customize?
 in `out\artifacts\Pick_jar` folder exists files called`names.txt`and 'Config.json'.